Cheap offers for roof work on your home – Save your money!January 13, 2016

 Driving around town we’ve all seen the signs for cheap roof painting. $1000 or $1500, sounds too cheap to be true right?
 Spot on it is, let me explain why.

 The process of painting a roof very similar to painting any surface whether that be a car, walls in your home or a timber fence.
 It is all about preparation.
 The surface must be clean of dirt, grease or other pollutants and primed accordingly.
 This is especially the case when it comes to roofs; they contain all kinds of pollutants including moss, lichen and dirt just to name a few.
-Every coat is dependent on the other – the anti bacterial fungal/algal wash sterilizing primer requires a surface free from all those pollutants as does the primer.
+Every coat is dependent on the other – the anti bacterial fungal/algal wash sterilizing sealer/primer requires a surface free from all those pollutants as does the following coats.

 Then there are the top coats themselves.
 There are a range of manufactures some known others not so much.
 As with manufactures of most products, quality will vary.
 The top coat is going onto a Melbourne roof that as we know experiences severe highs and lows in terms of weather exposure.
 Therefore it must be of a high standard designed by a well-known manufacturer who has specifically designed it for Australian applications so it can withstand the elements and retain its finish.
 The absolute minimum in any application is two coats, but if the product is sub-par then it doesn’t really matter how many coats are applied as it will fade and peel quicker than you would expect.

 There are many products which come straight out of China.
 They are not designed for Australian conditions but are cheap, very cheap.
 What is worse is that almost all of these products are water based.
 What are the chances of these no name, no business backyard guys watering down the product to stretch it out….?